gauravpachpute/finwander/README.md

 ##  Objective

-The goal of this project is to build a comprehensive travel planning platform that helps users make informed decisions while providing an engaging browsing experience.
+The goal of this project is to build a comprehensive travel planning platform that helps users make informed decisions while providing an engaging browsing experience.By integrating real-time weather data, interactive mapping, and a personalized recommendation engine, this platform aims to bridge the gap between "dreaming about a trip" and "booking one."
+We strive to provide a seamless, end-to-end interface where users can discover, calculate, and visualize their next adventure in a single, cohesive environment.

 ---